 The Program in Political Philosophy is available to students with interests in one or more of three areas: (1) the history of political ideas, (2) the investigation of contemporary problems of political philosophy, and (3) the study of the relations between institutional and social history and systems of political thought.
 The program enables doctoral candidates in the affiliated departments to supplement their disciplinary training with specialized work in one of the other affiliated departments.
 The doctoral dissertation is written on a problem in political philosophy in one of the three areas.

 Students join the program after first entering the Ph.D. program of one of the affiliated departments (listed above).
-Applicants should indicate their interest in the first sentence of their Statement of Purpose.
+Applicants should indicate interest in the program on the affiliated departments' application in the Statement of Purpose.
 The Statement of Purpose should also contain a fuller account of their specialized interests, objectives, and previous training.
 Entry into and progress through the program is guided by the department’s Director of Graduate Studies (or other departmental adviser) and by the director of the program.

 Students enrolled in the program are expected to concentrate within their departments, so far as departmental requirements permit, on studies relevant to it.
 They do their extra-departmental work in one or several of the affiliated departments.
 Students should check with their home department about whether the department has specific coursework requirements for students enrolled in the program.